ssvlabs/ssv/docs/specs/NETWORKING.md

 the idea is that each individual peer maintains a score for other peers.
 The score is locally computed by each individual peer based on observed behaviour and is not shared.

-`SSV.network` injects application specific scoring to apply connection and message scoring as part of pubsub scoring system. \
+An application specific scoring is used to apply scoring asynchronuously as specified below in [consensus scoring](#consensus-scoring).
-See [Connection Scoring](#connection-scoring) and [Message Scoring](#message-scoring) for more information.

 Score thresholds are used by libp2p to determine whether a peer should be removed from topic's mesh, penalized or even ignored if the score drops too low. \